christinesutcliffe/christinesutcliffe/README.md

 I work at the intersection of music, art, and technology.
 I leverage digital tools and my knowledge of computer science and the arts to bring music, art, and key cultural moments to new audiences. 🎧  <br>

-🌱 I’m currently learning about interactivity & music in podcasting as a Master's student at the Univeristy of Oxford.
+🌱 I’m currently learning about interactivity & music in podcasting as a Master's student at the University of Oxford.
 <br><br>
 🍀 I get excited about building my understanding of computer science and am working towards the Accelerated Computer Science Fundamentals Specialization offered by the University of Illinois.
 <br><br>